-Web Proxy Firewalls Vs CASB
+Web Proxy Firewalls Vs. CASB

-Integration of CASB with Proxies and Firewalls
+Integration of CASB with Web Proxy Firewalls

 3 Methods Used by CASB to Integrate with Network Security Solutions

-One of the drawbacks of the proxies and firewalls is that even though they are able to capture data regarding the cloud usage over the network, they will not be able to differentiate between the cloud usage and the internet usage.
-But a CASB can reveal which users are using which cloud services by ingesting log files from these solutions.
-Also they can manipulate the data volumes uploaded and downloaded from the cloud and categorize the risk of each cloud service.
+One of the drawbacks of the proxies and firewalls is that even though they can capture cloud usage over the network, they will not be able to differentiate between cloud usage and internet usage.
+But a CASB solution can reveal which users are using which cloud services by ingesting log files from these solutions.
+They can also manipulate the data volumes uploaded and downloaded from the cloud and categorize the risk of each cloud service.

 CASB ingests a part of traffic from the existing network security solutions to gain visibility into the content of data in the packet capture deployment mode.
-Here when the web proxy firewalls is integrated with a CASB, it can be configured to copy and forward the cloud traffic to the CASB so that the Data Loss Prevention (DLP) policies can be evaluated.
+When the web proxy firewalls are integrated with a CASB, it can be configured to copy and forward the cloud traffic to the CASB so that the Data Loss Prevention (DLP) policies can be evaluated.

 Custom content-disposition headers are used by many cloud services to improve the performance of these applications.
 But these custom headers can also prevent the content inspection for Data Loss Protection by network security solutions.
 CASB can be used to inspect cloud traffic and generate alerts for DLP policy violations.
 It can also evaluate Data Loss Prevention Policies and leverage detailed cloud signatures.

 3. Proxy Chaining